Mount Everest: Height, Location, Facts And More

 The Rainbow Valley on Mount Everest “Death Zone” (Above 8,000 meters / 26,000 feet)

-There are numerous natural hazards introduced by Mount Everest.
+There are numerous natural hazards associated with Mount Everest.
 Powerful winds and unexpected blizzards may erupt at any moment, which makes climbing rather challenging and perilous.
-Among the most dangerous risks include avalanches and Khumbu Icefall in which ice and/or snow may collapse at any time.
-Another challenge is that climbers must deal with deep crevasses–cracks that lie hidden in the glacier and equally towering seracs (ice towers) that can collapse any time.
+Among the most dangerous risks are avalanches and the Khumbu Icefall, in which ice and/or snow may collapse at any time.
+Another challenge is that climbers must deal with deep crevasses–cracks that lie hidden in the glacier and equally towering seracs (ice towers) that can collapse at any time.
 All those dangers turn Everest into a difficult and unpredictable mountain.
-Worth reading: Everest Hillary Step

 Environmental Hazards